 Gov. Wolf Announces $6 Million to Support 34 Community Improvement Projects Across Pennsylvania

-Governor Tom Wolf today announced $6 million in Keystone Communities Program grants for 34 projects in 22 counties across Pennsylvania.
+Harrisburg, PA – Governor Tom Wolftodayannounced $6 million in Keystone Communities Program grants for 34 projects in 22 counties across Pennsylvania.

 “The Keystone Communities Program supports towns and cities with initiatives that grow and stabilize neighborhoods and encourage partnerships between the public and private sectors,” said Gov. Wolf.
 “My administration is proud to support these projects that will build stronger communities, attract new residents and businesses, and boost our economy.”